March 1, 2020.

 Nearby is a country they call life – Rilke

 Iseyin is a woman, tickling the blanks of my manuscript.
 She is an Eleha, a Muslim, Christian, non Muslim, non Christian, draped in Niqab.
 Her face is a conjecture inside my head.
 She floats on the wings of her scents and sits on my nostrils —a raw fish smell, palm oil, but also, of weed.
 Her houses of prayer and merry sit side by side like friends who can’t do without each other.
 Every day, the cockcrow ushers her to the well, the borehole.
 And pots prattle amidst the affair between mortars and pestles.
 Drugs are staples in her kiosks.
 Ewedu and amala, fish pepper soup, bush meat, are in constant sizzle in her buka.
 She is an okadaman, a bus driver, a mechanic, a blacksmith, a politician.
 A child.
 An elderly holding your eyes for a juggle of words from you.
-Or she serves you a bow, a bent trunk, a bent knee with mouthfuls of ekaro, ekabo, ekuishe, ekuirele, elembe, ele.
-Or she offers them to you first.
+Or she offers them to you first with a bow, a bent trunk, a bent knee, and mouthfuls of ekaro, ekabo, ekuishe, ekuirele, elembe, ele.
 At the ATM, she is a crawling queue.
-She greets you with a slight bow, a bent trunk, bent knee, and calls you Sir, Ma.
+She calls you sir, ma.
 At 7pm, 8pm, she sails away to the places where dreams are the only reality.
 She is a valley, fearless, because the green hills girding her are boulders of her gods.